gchq/gaffer-doc/docs/administration-guide/aggregation/ingest-example.md

     interface.

 Loading the data into a Graph using the example schema we can form the Graph and see the aggregation in action.
-First loading the data via the REST API using the `AddElements` operation like below:
+First load the data via the REST API using the `AddElements` operation like below:

 ```json